gruntwork-io/docs/_docs-sources/foundations/landing-zone/index.md

 1. Review and customize all new AWS account requests using GitHub Pull Request functionality
 1. Define a customized account baseline unique to your organization
 1. Enable AWS account baselines to stay up to date automatically using [Patcher](./patcher)

+## Greenfield vs. Brownfield

+Gruntwork Landing Zone is optimized for situations where you are creating a "new world" infrastructure.
+Once your new world is stable, you can then import existing AWS accounts into Gruntwork Landing Zone.

+While it possible to migrate an existing Control Tower deployment into Gruntwork Landing Zone, we do not yet have a defined process for this and do not currently recommend this.
+Of course, you are free to use other Gruntwork DevOps components along with your existig Landing Zone solution.